-To achieve this the school aims to:
+To achieve this we pledge to:

-- Set high expectations and aspirations - Provide a rich, purposeful and varied learning environment that allows all children to develop their skills and abilities to their full potential. - Provide a broad and balanced curriculum which is stimulating, dynamic and flexible.
+- Set high expectations and aspirations. - Use evidence-informed strategies to provide a consistent approach to maximise impact - Provide a rich, purposeful and varied learning environment that allows all children to develop their skills and abilities to their full potential.

-- Build on students' prior experiences, skills, knowledge and learning. - Provide opportunities for students to celebrate success and achievement and for these to be rewarded. - Ensure equal opportunities are provided to meet the individual learning needs of each student. - Engage parents/carers in the crucial role of supporting their children's learning.
+- Provide a broad and balanced curriculum which is stimulating, dynamic and flexible. - Build on students' prior experiences, skills, knowledge and learning. - Provide opportunities for students to celebrate success and achievement and for these to be rewarded. - Ensure equal opportunities are provided to meet the individual learning needs of each student. - Engage parents/carers in the crucial role of supporting their children's learning.